Updated: Aug 13

 So what is this?
 In psychology, it is the basic human instinct of self-preservation.
 In the early human history, our reasoning mind told us that we cannot beat most of the predators alone.
 But as we come together in a pack we could achieve far more.
 Not only can we hunt but we could till the field better, clear the husk faster and rear the cattle more efficiently.
 We saw strength in numbers and a way to keep our near and dear ones safe.
 We build communities because it just was the better way.
 There was sense of power and security in the ‘collective will’.

 It is the same thing at play today.
 In the face of a calamity, one that we have still not figured out how to overpower, we are bunching together to survive better, even when we are maintaining physical ‘social distancing’.
 That is the best way we know.
 Well what does it have to do with business today?
 Quite a bit actually.
 Businesses can do well in these times by being part of the sharing or integrating themselves into the community or maybe even just assisting a few of the relevant ones.
 The basic premise I have spoken about in my previous share (“Be in the business of hope, whatever your business is” - https://www.audiencesutra.com/post/be-in-the-business-of-hope) is the idea of ‘empathy in action’.
 Demonstrable empathy in dealing with customers means that your business has to walk the extra mile to be part of the lives of the people you are asking for business from at these times.
 And just to be clear, it does not mean spending more money.
 It is the gesture and our attitude that is more important.
 Therefore, if empathy and intention is going to determine the effectiveness of this effort, then it is the only thing that will stand in the way of it coming across as a charade.
-So the basic rule before everything is - if you don’t feel it, don’t do it, simple.
+As a Small Business Marketing Coach, I would say, the basic rule before everything is - if you don’t feel it, don’t do it, simple.
 But then once you do feel it, your business needs to get some things right.

 1. Solve a problem, or try something new, whatever you do, ‘innovate to help’